 One of the families most enduring stories tells of the day Mary answered the door to a man asking to see Mr Dueber, she nonchalantly turned and shouted back into the house "John there's a man at the door for you".
 That man was another prominent Cantonian, and personal friend of Dueber, President William McKinley.

-Another family story recalls that not long after John's death Mary came across a cargo of Madeira wine John had had specially shipped from Spain.
-Mary destroyed it with an axe.
+Bizarrely, not long after John's death Mary came across cases of Madeira wine he had had specially shipped from Spain.
+According to her great grandson the family recollection is that she destroyed them with an axe.

 The Dueber & Hampden businesses.

 According to James W. Gibbs in “Dixie Clockmakers” 1885/6 were pivotal years for Dueber.
 By this time sales had reached $1.5million and he had just incorporated the concern as the Dueber Watch Case & Manufacturing Company, with capital of $2million, amongst other named incorporators were John Daller, his father-in-law, and Col. W. A. Moore.